 I spent more than ten years working in New York City media and another ten years teaching in the cornfields of Ohio.
 I've been in the "rat race" of New York and in the mellow Midwest.
-I like to think I can help you with your plans for after college, and I find it to be a privilege, actually.
+I like to think I can help you with your plans for after college, and I find it to be a privilege.
 I'd like to help.
-Please schedule time on zoom and bring a friend from class or I will group you if you don't know anyone.
 I'm happy to talk about life after UNC, the law, journalism, graduate study, the news business, life in New York, and basketball.